 Minnesota State University Moorhead’s Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program is currently on "Probation."

-The baccalaureate degree in nursing and the master's degree in nursing programs at Minnesota State University Moorhead are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC, 20036, 202-887-6791.
-MSUM is accredited by the Higher Learning commission of the North Central Association of Colleges and Schools at the Baccalaureate and Master’s degree level.
+The baccalaureate degree program in nursing and master's degree program in nursing at Minnesota State University Moorhead are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Minnesota State University Moorhead’s graduate program in Counseling and Student Affairs has specialized accreditation from the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The specialized accreditation is granted by CACREP which is an accrediting body recognized by the Council for Higher Education Accreditation.
 The program offers three CACREP accredited emphases: Clinical Mental Health Counseling, School Counseling (K-12), and Student Affairs and College Counseling.